Santiago del Nuevo Extremo (band)

-Santiago del Nuevo Extremo is a Chilean band formed in 1978, at Santiago, Chile.
+Santiago del Nuevo Extremo is a Chilean band formed in 1978 at Santiago, Chile.
 It was one of the most important bands of the Canto Nuevo music movement during Pinochet’s dictatorship.
-The band was named after the original name of Santiago de Chile when it was founded by Pedro de Valdivia on 1541.
+The band was named after the original name of Santiago de Chile when it was founded by Pedro de Valdivia in 1541.

 It has shared a stage in multiple occasions with Inti-Illimani, and some of its members would go on to found the jazz-rock band Fulano.